We’ve all got just two choices:

 The “game” = your one and only life that includes your endeavors, your careers, your pursuits, your passions.

-Playing the game requires pushing through the inevitable fear and uncertainty that comes with taking roads less-travelled.
+Playing the game requires pushing through the inevitable fear and uncertainty that comes with taking roads less-traveled.
 It comes with a high price tag and can often seem unrewarding and futile.

 Pretending is about going through the motions for short-term comfort at the expense of long-term accomplishment.
 The irony is that pretending appears rewarding at first glance, but is far more costly for most in the long run.